MicrosoftDocs/data-api-builder-docs/data-api-builder/configuration-file-entity-graphql.md

 ### Operation property

 For entities mapped to stored procedures, the `operation` property designates the GraphQL operation type (query or mutation) where the stored procedure is accessible.
-This allows for logical organization of the schema and adherence to GraphQL best practices, without impacting functionality.
+This setting allows for logical organization of the schema and adherence to GraphQL best practices, without impacting functionality.

+> [!NOTE]
 > An entity is specified to be a stored procedure by setting the `{entity}.type` property value to `stored-procedure`.
 In the case of a stored procedure, a new GraphQL type executeXXX is automatically created.
 However, the `operation` property allows the developer to coerse the location of that type into either the `mutation` or `query` parts of the schema.
 This property allows for schema hygene and there is no functional impact regardless of `operation` value.

-If ommitted or missing, the `operation` default is `mutation`.
+If missing, the `operation` default is `mutation`.

 **Mutation example**